andreyorst/powerline.kak/README.md

 - `hook -once global WinCreate .* %{` is needed because all **powerline.kak** settings are done in context of a window.
 So to properly load a plugin we need an existing window.
 - `powerline-theme gruvbox` - sets the theme to `gruvbox`.
 - `powerline-separator triangle` - sets the separator to powerline's triangle.
+- `powerline-format git bufname filetype mode_info line_column position` - sets the format of powerline, by adding only git, buffer name, filetype, information about mode, line_column and file position in percents.
 - `powerline-toggle line_column off` - disables part of powerline which shows current line and column.

 You can add your own configurations here.
 Since all settings are window-dependent you can have different settings for different windows, filetypes, window types, etc.